seankwilliams/modern-footnotes/modern-footnotes/readme.txt

 4. http://prismtechstudios.com/modern-footnotes/modern-footnotes-4.png

 == Changelog ==
-1.4.2 - 3/17/21 - Change "x" button to only close one collapsible footnote at a time to prevent mobile scrolling issues 1.4.1 - 3/9/21 - Added CSS to make the footnotes list display better with some themes.
+1.4.3 - 3/29/21 - Add an option to list footnotes at the bottom of an RSS feed 1.4.2 - 3/17/21 - Change "x" button to only close one collapsible footnote at a time to prevent mobile scrolling issues 1.4.1 - 3/9/21 - Added CSS to make the footnotes list display better with some themes.
 1.4 - 3/8/21 - Added option to list footnotes at bottom of the page.
 Fixed issue where Display Posts plugin would cause posts to sometimes render with incorrect numbering.